IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

 The Water Department also maintains the sewer collection system for the Town.
 About three quarters the public water users are also on public sewer.
 The sewer department maintains many miles of sewer mains and four sewer pump lift stations at various locations in the Town.

-The Water Department is also responsible for the Muncipal Separate Storm Sewer System.
-(MS4) This program is a permit program which derived its begining from the Clean Water Act in 1973 and the Acts subsequent revisions.
+The Water Department is also responsible for the Municipal Separate Storm Sewer System.
+(MS4) This program is a permit program which derived its beginning from the Clean Water Act in 1973 and the Acts subsequent revisions.
 The Town is responsible for maintaining in good shape its stormwater collection system and for overseeing construction projects and non farming activities in the Town which disturb more than one acre of land.

 IF YOU HAVE A WATER OR SEWER EMERGENCY AFTER HOURS

 After 4:00 PM daily or on Weekends for emergencies such as water main breaks, vandalism or tampering of facilities (only Town personnel or the Fire Company can use hydrants) or uncontrolled leaking water in the home, dial 270-5555 and the Rensselaer County 911 Dispatcher will contact the appropriate personnel to respond to your emergency.